oika/NComputed/README.md

 In View, bind to this property with `ComputedValueConverter`.

-You can some frameworks like [Prism](https://github.com/PrismLibrary/Prism) with it.
+You can use some frameworks like [Prism](https://github.com/PrismLibrary/Prism) with it.

 See sample sources in detail.